Skip to main content

 Analyst Summary

-Both Agility Robotics and Mobileye compete directly in the AI Robotics space, making this a head-to-head matchup within the same market segment.
+AI Robotics remains a contested market, with Agility Robotics and Mobileye among its most prominent entrants.
 Agility Robotics, founded in 2015 and headquartered in the USA, develops bipedal humanoid robots designed for industrial and commercial applications.
 Mobileye designs AI chips and software systems for advanced driver assistance and autonomous driving, producing the EyeQ system-on-chip series and associated computer vision software stack that is integrated into hundreds of millions of vehicles globally as the technical foundation for features including lane keeping, automatic emergency braking, and adaptive cruise control.

 Metrics Comparison